-The DxH 900 and DxH 690T Beckman Coulter hematology analyzers utilize the proprietary VCSn technology to characterize the WBC in their near-native state and separate different types of WBC in order to generate a 5-part differential (neutrophils, eosinophils, monocytes, lymphocytes and basophils).
+The DxH 900 and DxH 690T Beckman Coulter hematology analyzers utilize proprietary VCSn technology to characterize WBC in their near-native state and separate different types of WBC in order to generate a 5-part differential (neutrophils, eosinophils, monocytes, lymphocytes and basophils).

 These morphological changes, even the slight ones, are detected by the proprietary near-native state characterization capability.

 Figure 3.
 Cell population distribution analysis.
 Representative histograms of WBC populations.
 (Left) Example of a nonseptic donor.
 (Right) Two-dimensional histogram corresponds to an example of a patient with septic shock.
 Crouser et al. 2017.